Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Impact: Medium**

 **Guidance:**
-Connectivity for validating the VMs connectivity to AVD Control Plane and UDP TURN ports open.
-Global URLs confirmed whitelisted.
-UDP/TURN ports open and accessible.
+Validate that session hosts have proper connectivity AVD Control Plane, ensuring whitelisting of the global URLs required to communicate with the AVD service.
+Validate UDP TURN ports open if in use.

 **Resources:**